CONTENT

 Although large quantities of products can be updated at once using bulk tools, we recommend dividing large registries to be updated into parts, e.g., a few product groups at a time.
 Alternatively, the product listing can be organized by the used VAT rate without product grouping and divided into batches of 5000 products at a time for updating.
 This especially helps in tracking the VAT rate update, as the bulk tool reports numbers if the VAT rate of some products could not be updated.
 It is also expected that many of our customers will make changes simultaneously, so this can speed up the use of bulk tools.
 We recommend making all VAT change bulk updates in batches of about 5000 to ensure smooth and faster changes to the settings.

 Sales orders and invoices are formed with the VAT rate defined for the product.
-Since during the transition period, 24% and 25.5% VAT rates need to be handled simultaneously, it is necessary to change the VAT rate on the order and invoice if a VAT rate different from the product information is applied.
+Since during the transition period, both old and new VAT rates need to be handled simultaneously, it is necessary to change the VAT rate on the order and invoice if a VAT rate different from the product information is applied.
 If possible, we recommend avoiding creating large numbers of sales orders and invoices in advance in the ledger if their VAT % needs to be modified after the order or invoice is created to avoid manual work.

 The VAT % of a sales order can be modified on the order lines as long as the order is not invoiced.
 Invoiced order lines can no longer be modified.
 Similarly, the VAT % of sales invoice lines can be modified until the invoice is sent and an accounting voucher is created for it.